wbrandenburger/PSVirtualEnv/README.md

 PSVirtualEnv needs a Python distribution (Version >= 3) whose working directory has to be defined in environment variable `%PYTHONHOME%` or in the systems configuration file of PSVirtualEnv.

-The following PowerShell modules will be automatically installed:
+The following PowerShell module will be automatically installed:

 - [PSIni](https://github.com/lipkau/PsIni)